 If someone is buying party supplies, they will likely buy other related products on top of potato chips (e.g., birthday candles, balloons, plastic cups, etc.).

-Perpetua will only harvest new keywords after they've converted at least 1-2 times, thereby signalling a likelihood to achieve sales.
+Perpetua will only harvest new keywords after they've converted at least 1-2 times, thereby signalling a likelihood of achieving sales.

 Even though it may seem like the keyword isn't directly related to your product, consider other factors as to why it led to a conversion and was harvested.
 If you truly think the keyword is not useful, you can always pause or negative match targets so that they will no longer be bid on.